10 Things First-Time-Home-Buyers Should Know!

 5. A Good Mortgage Lender is key

-I can't stress enough how important it is to work with a lender that is responsive, easy to work with, and fast.
+I can't stress enough how important it is to work with a lender that is responsive, easy to work with, fast, and local!
 Trust me, you do not want to find out a week before closing that your lender dropped the ball and you can't buy your house!
 Also, most buyers don't realize that the lender you go with can make or break your offer.
-Realtors work with a lot of lenders and know the "good" lenders from the "bad" ones and if you are working with a bank or lender that is known for being difficult to work with or for taking too long for financing, they will be less likely to accept your offer.
-It can be tempting to just use the bank you already use for your checking and savings accounts but I would highly recommend taking the time to shop around a bit.
-Just be careful not to space it out too much since each lender will likely check your credit.
-No more than 3 lenders within 2 weeks will generally only count as one “hit” (inquiry) on your credit score.
-Also, as a good rule of thumb, find a lender that is local and reputable (Please No Rocket Mortgages!!)
-A good lender goes a long way in making this journey smooth and easy so ask your Realtor (me!) for some suggestions on good lenders in the area.
+Realtors work with a lot of lenders and tend to know the "good" lenders from the "bad" ones.
+If you are working with a lender that is known for being difficult to work with, unresponsive, or for dragging out financing, they will be much less likely to accept your offer.
+If you are shopping around, keep in mind that each lender will check your credit.
+If you keep it to no more than 3 lenders within 2 weeks it should only count as one “hit” (inquiry) on your credit score.
+Whoever you choose, you will be associated with this lender for many years to come.
+Finding a lender that is local and reputable is so important (and for the love of God, No Rocket Mortgage!!)
+A good lender goes a long way in making the home buying journey smooth and easy so ask your Agent for some suggestions on great lenders in the area.

 6. You don't necessarily need a 20% down payment

-It's been drilled into our heads (probably from our parents) that you need 20% down to buy a house.
-But it's just not true and it's not realistic for many buyers.
+It's been drilled into our heads that you need 20% down to buy a house.
+But that is no longer the case and it's not realistic for many buyers.
 Some First-Time Home Buyer loan programs offer as little as 3% down and some with $0 down!
-Some banks require PMI (private mortgage insurance) and some don't.
-So make sure to ask questions and shop around!
+Some banks require PMI (private mortgage insurance) for less than 20% down and some don’t (depending on your credit score).
+Your amount of down payment, your interest rate, and your price range will all affect your monthly payments.
+So make sure to ask questions and work with a lender to crunch those numbers!

 7. Consider your Future Plans

 How long do you plan to stay in this house?
 Is this your forever home or your starter home?
 If you plan to move in 3-5 years, consider re-sale value.
-If you plan to have kids soon, consider schools (also keep in mind though that you'll have at least 5 years before your new baby grows into a school age child).
+If you plan to have kids soon, consider schools (but also keep in mind that you'll have at least 5 years before your new baby grows into a school age child).
 If you plan to do a lot of traveling, maybe consider a condo instead.
+If you plan to have dogs, think about whether or not the neighborhood allows fences.
+All good things to think about!

 8. Be Willing to Compromise

-Whether you are buying a house with a significant other or one your own, compromises are inevitable.
 I have never met a couple that agrees on every aspect of the house they are looking for.
-And even without having to agree with another person, you might need to compromise on your own expectations.
+And even without having to agree with each other, you might need to compromise on your own expectations.
 Are you willing to live a little further out of town?
 Sometimes an extra 15 minute drive can get you more options and more bang for your buck.
 Are you willing to do some updates yourself?
+Do you really need that fourth bedroom or could you make three work?
 Think about the things that matter most to you and your deal-breakers, and then think about what you can be flexible on.